 - Are you fully aware of vaccine side effects?

 - Do you understand how to recognize a reaction to a vaccine?

-- swelling, redness, or heat at the area of injection
+- swelling, redness, or heat near the injection site

 - muscle weakness